Questions and Answers about Concussion Rehab

 I think I have a concussion.
 What should I do?

-If you have sustained a blow, bump, or jolt to the head or body and are now experiencing symptoms, you should be evaluated by a licensed healthcare provider with specific training and education managing concussion as soon as possible.
+If you have sustained a blow, bump, or jolt to the head or body and are now experiencing symptoms, you should remove yourself from the activity or sport you are doing.
+Then, you should be evaluated by a licensed healthcare provider with specific training and education managing concussion as soon as possible.
 Research shows that the sooner you start treatment, the better.
+Research shows that continuing to play and delayed access to healthcare providers after a sport related concussion are associated with longer recovery.
 Studies show that light, appropriate, symptoms free activities can actually help the healing process.
 Local options for concussion evaluation include:

 • Optimal Sports Physical Therapy